Low Fee Therapy and Intensive Therapy Now Available!

 Ryan Schallon

-Ryan (he/him) is a Postgraduate Fellow at Lakeview Center for Psychotherapy.
+Ryan (he/him) is a Senior Postgraduate Fellow at Lakeview Center for Psychotherapy.
 He will obtain his Doctorate in Clinical Psychology from Adler University in August 2023.
 Before returning to Lakeview, where he had done a practicum year, Ryan completed his internship at Oregon State University, and has also trained at the School of the Art Institute of Chicago and Psychological Consultations in Chicago.
 Prior to his career in psychology, Ryan was a writer and performance artist and worked in the service industry as a bartender.
 He also has a love for comedy and improv, elements which distinctly color his therapeutic approach, as he often infuses play, humor, and laughter into the healing process.
 He holds a deep belief that identity is a creative task, and consciously weaves creativity into his therapeutic work.
 Ryan specializes in the intersection of creativity and mood disorders, offering insights and strategies to manage these complex challenges.
 Ryan’s approach assists clients in navigating the specific issues often faced by those with a creative disposition.
 He employs an integrative psychoanalytic approach and provides both individual and group psychotherapy.

 Call 312-945-8826